ZhummCrow/MAGE/README.md

 xxx -->

 ## 📄 License <a name="license"></a>
-This source code is licensed under the MIT license found in the `LICENSE` file in the root directory of this source tree.
+This source code is licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International license found in the `LICENSE` file in the root directory of this source tree.

 ## 🗞️ Citation and contact <a name="citations"></a>
 Citation: Coming soon.